 \subsubsection{Tokenization and Embedding}

 Network protocols often exhibit short-range structural regularities such as protocol-specific header fields, framing patterns, and data boundaries.
-To expose such correlations, we apply a sliding window to the flow hex sequence and convert adjacent byte pairs into byte bigrams.
-This bigram transformation yields a fine-grained sequence that highlights local structural cues without relying on full header retention.
+To expose such correlations, we apply a sliding window to the flow hex sequence to generate byte bigrams.
+This transformation yields a fine-grained sequence highlighting local structural cues without full header retention.
 We then treat the bigram sequences from all flows as a corpus and employ the WordPiece \cite{wordpiece} algorithm to construct a sub-byte-level vocabulary $\mathcal{V}$.
-WordPiece adaptively identifies statistically significant bigram combinations (\eg TLS record headers) and assigns them as token units.
-This data-driven vocabulary captures recurrent traffic patterns while preventing the vocabulary from exploding.
-Furthermore, to enhance the model's perception of the session flow's hierarchical structure, we introduce function-specific markers into the sequence: \texttt{[PD]} marks the beginning of each packet sequence; \texttt{[PY]} separates metadata fields from payload bytes; \texttt{[PAD]} is used for sequence padding to ensure consistent input length; \texttt{[END]} marks the termination of the flow sequence; and \texttt{[UNK]} represents low-frequency byte patterns outside the vocabulary.
+WordPiece adaptively identifies statistically significant bigram combinations and assigns them as token units.
+This data-driven vocabulary captures recurrent traffic patterns while avoiding vocabulary explosion.
+Furthermore, to enhance the model's perception of the session flow's hierarchical structure, we introduce function-specific markers into the sequence: [PD] for the beginning of each packet sequence, [PY] separating metadata fields from payload bytes, [PAD] for sequence padding, [END] denoting flow termination, and [UNK] representing low-frequency out-of-vocabulary byte patterns.
 These structural markers ensure that packet boundaries remain clearly identifiable to the model when processing long sequences, preventing the semantic collapse of flow information within a flattened byte stream.
-Ultimately, the bigram tokens and special markers are finally mapped to Token IDs via the learned vocabulary.
+Ultimately, the bigram tokens and special markers are mapped to Token IDs via the learned vocabulary.
 Each Token ID is embedded into a dense vector and summed with a positional encoding, producing the flow token sequence representation: $\boldsymbol{X}=\{\boldsymbol{x}_1,\boldsymbol{x}_2 ,\dots,\boldsymbol{x}_T\}$, where $\boldsymbol{x}_t \in \mathbb{R}^d$ is the initial token embedding in position $t$, $T$ is the sequence length, and $d$ is the embedding dimension.
 This unified embedding supports both local byte-level pattern modeling and global packet-level temporal reasoning, enabling robust pre-training and sparse expert routing.
-Compared to traditional feature engineering or header-based encoding, Traffic2Token preserves deep structural behavior of network traffic, thereby supporting heterogeneous downstream tasks such as VPN/Tor identification, malicious traffic detection, and service classification.